 The best motorcycle crash is the one that never happens.
 One technology designed to reduce the chance of crashing is antilock braking.
-The Institute first reported on the effectiveness of motorcycle antilocks in 2008 (see "Antilock brakes on motorcycles reduce crashes and deaths," Oct.
+The Institute first reported on the effectiveness of motorcycle antilocks in 2008 (see "Antilock brakes on motorcycles reduce both crash frequencies and deaths," Oct.
 22, 2008).
 Now 2 new studies, one by the Institute and one by the affiliated Highway Loss Data Institute (HLDI), provide more evidence that antilocks reduce fatal crash risk and lower insurance losses.

 Stopping a motorcycle is trickier than stopping a car.
 For one thing, the front and rear wheels typically have separate brake controls.
 In an emergency, a rider faces a split-second choice to either brake hard, which can lock the wheels and cause an overturn, or hold back on braking and risk running headlong into the emergency.
 This is when antilocks can help by reducing brake pressure when they detect impending lockup and then increasing the pressure again when traction is restored.
 Brake pressure is evaluated multiple times per second, so riders may brake fully without fear of locking up.